Three chair caning design samples

 Unmarked rustic hickory rocker with binder cane seat

-I think it’s either an Old Hickory rocker, an Indiana Chair Company rocker, or a copy from another chair manufacturer of the time.
+I wove this wide binding cane (6MM) seat on what I believe to be an Old Hickory rocker, made by the Indiana Chair Company, or it’s a copy from another chair manufacturer of the time.

 This rocker was most likely made in the 1920s or 1930s.